richardmleggett/MARTi/docs/source/installation.rst

 In order to run the MARTi GUI, you also need to install the following on the computer where it will be running:

 * node.js - you can download it from `nodejs.org <https://nodejs.org/en/download/>`_.

+If you are only running the GUI on a particular computer, you do not need to install the Engine dependencies.
+If you are only running the engine on a particular computer, you do not need to install the front-end dependencies.

 Downloading
 -----------